 You can take money out of your Roth IRA at any time.
-You are not required to withdraw from your Roth IRA until you are ready, not even when you are age 701⁄2.
+You are not required to withdraw from your Roth IRA until you are ready, as long as you are alive.
 Your account can continue to grow until you need it, or you can pass it on to your heirs.